EIN-1/p3-quiz-game/README.md

 Python learners, anyone who is interessed in learning python, it can be a programmer from a different language who wants to divert to python too.

 ### Communication:
-The game interface employs clear and colored print statements to guide users through each turn, ensuring an error-free and engaging gaming experience.
-This color-coded approach enhances text readability and adds a visually appealing element to the game.
+The game interface employs clear and colored print statements, ensuring an error-free and engaging gaming experience.
+These added colors enhances text readability and adds a visually appealing element to the game.

 ### Current User Goals:
 The primary goal for current users is to be entertained and engaged in playing while learning something productive at the same time playing multiple rounds of the quiz Game will help the user master alot of python rules, it will help the user love python before stating to code.